Breville Tea Maker: Transform the Way You Enjoy Tea & Start Brewing Your Best Cup Ever!

 The tea maker can also act as a traditional teapot to simply boil water.
 Just fill the teapot and press “Hot Water,” in a matter of minutes you’ll have boiling water.
 It holds a little over six cups of water and will take about 3 minutes to bring the water to boil.

-Caring for Your Breville Tea Maker
+Keeping a Clean Breville Tea Maker

 When it comes to cleaning the base, you should only use a damp cloth to clean it.
 Consider this a typical hot plate, full of electronic equipment that will be damaged if it is submerged in water.
 The base should not get too dirty anyway as it will not come into contact with any liquids.